Revenue Tax Audits

 - The amount payable to the Revenue is less then €33,000.

-Revenue Audits for the Small Business
+Revenue Audits for the Small Business and what they look for.

 The owners of small businesses manage very high amounts of tax and are responsible to the Revenue for the proper operation of same and for the collection and payment of various taxes to the Revenue.
 Genuine errors can give rise to large tax bills with interest and penalties charged on top of the tax due making it substantially higher.
 Revenue audits will focus on the operation of VAT and also on how PAYE/PRSI is operated.
 In addition they will pay particular attention to business expenses claimed by the owners and also for employees.